aiime/msdfrw/README.md

-# Matter Synthesis District for Ringworld (MSDFRW)
+# Matter Synthesis Segment for Ringworld (MSSFRW)

-A mod for Stellaris that adds matter synthesis districts for ringworlds.
+A mod for Stellaris that adds matter synthesis segment for ringworlds.

-The matter synthesis district gives +2 housing and +2 transmutator jobs.
+The matter synthesis segment gives +20 housing and +20 transmutator jobs.